harmut01/mbed-os-example-devicekey/README.md

 **NOTE:** Currently this application defines settings only for K66F board.
 Please refer to [Storage Configuration](https://os.mbed.com/docs/mbed-os/latest/reference/storage.html) from Mbed OS documentation as the DeviceKey requires KVStore to be configured.

+## License and contributions

+The software is provided under Apache-2.0 license.
+Contributions to this project are accepted under the same license.
+Please see [contributing.md](./CONTRIBUTING.md) for more info.

+This project contains code from other projects.
+The original license text is included in those source files.
+They must comply with our [license guide](https://os.mbed.com/docs/mbed-os/v6.2/contributing/license.html)

 ##  Getting started ##

  1. Import the example.